onukafavour/HACKBIO-INTERNSHIP-2026/STage_one_Essay.md

 ## Step 3: Breaking Down the Input Sequence

-The core challenge is converting a string like "CLAUDE" into individual characters that can be searched in our table.
+The core challenge is converting a string like "KACHI" into individual characters that can be searched in our table.
 R's `strsplit()` function is perfect for this:

 ```r
 amino_acids <- strsplit(protein_upper, "")[[1]]